bjarkehs/DizzyKit/README.md

 The framework attempts to be compatible with latest version of Swift.
 Please check the Swift version matrix to see which version supports your Swift version.
-The last verified version of Swift is 4.2 but it may still compile on later versions.
+The last verified version of Swift is 5.3 but it may still compile on later versions.
+The lowest version of iOS supported is 10.

 ## Installation